ryapric/jenkins_docker/README.md

 -----------------------

-Feel free, of course, to fork this repository at any time, and use it as boilerplate to VC your own desired Jenkins configuratons.
+Feel free, of course, to fork this repository at any time, and use it as boilerplate to VC your own desired Jenkins configurations.
 Some ideas:

 - Modify the `Dockerfile` to build a Jenkins image that has more programs pre-installed when the container runs (good if you don't want Docker to be the